 Local markets, bustling with activity offer a huge range of fresh produce at very low prices.
 Not only is this a great way to stock up your kitchen, but it’s a fantastic opportunity to integrate with the friendly and welcoming locals and practice your Spanish.

-Local doctors, dentists and clinics are easily available to provide high quality but low cost medical care.
-For more specialist or complex treatments there is are major hospitals in nearby cities less than an hour’s drive away.
+Local doctors, dentists, and clinics are easily available to provide high quality but low-cost medical care.
+For more specialist or complex treatments, there are major hospitals in nearby cities less than an hour’s drive away.

 Copyright 2017-2018 Crossing The River Limited